-From December 10, 2021 Hurworth Cottage will be open under ORANGE in the traffic light system.
-If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
-Please stay home if you’re sick.
+Hurworth Cottage is open by appointment only under ORANGE in the traffic light system.
+If you are visiting us, you will need to wear a mask and follow our Covid-19 requirements.
+Please stay home if you are unwell.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Hurworth Cottage is less than 10km from central New Plymouth.